uavaustin/orchestra/services/forward-interop/README.md

 - `GET /api/upload-rate`

-  Lists the upload rate over the last 1 and 5 seconds, and also the some rates but filtered by if the telemetry is unique each time.
+  Lists the upload rate over the last 1 and 5 seconds, and also the same rates but filtered by if the telemetry is unique each time.

-  On successful response: `200` status code with `stats:InteropUploadRate` Protobuf message.
+  On successful response: `200` status code with `stats::InteropUploadRate` Protobuf message.

   In order to get a JSON response instead, set the Accept header to